Aidan-Walsh/Data_Compression/README.md

 # Before Use
-Please note that this code uses Princeton University's library of methods (seen imported at the top of the files).
-If one runs into issues using these libraries, please import other libraries that can get the same job done.
-One must also have access to Huffman compression if they do not have access to princeton's algorithm library.
+Please note that this code uses a library of methods (seen imported at the top of the files).
-This is because this repo improves Huffman compression, it does not reimplement it.
-This code is also compiled and ran using "javac-algs4" and "java-algs4".
-Please use "javac" and "java" instead if these do not work.
+Please follow this link(https://algs4.cs.princeton.edu/code/) to download the correct path to this library so that you may be able to run and use this code correctly.

 # To use